muhammad-rafi/cisco-ansible-eda/README.md

 2024-03-28 00:23:09,492 - ansible_rulebook.action.run_playbook - INFO - Ansible runner rc: 0, status: successful
 ```

-`Note:` You may see output is not formatted properly, You can use `ANSIBLE_STDOUT_CALLBACK` to make the output pretty.
+`Note:` Notice the output is not formatted properly, You can use `ANSIBLE_STDOUT_CALLBACK` to make the output pretty but it depends on the ansible config you have.

 ```shell
 (ansible_latest) [root@devnetbox cisco-ansible-eda]# export ANSIBLE_STDOUT_CALLBACK=yaml